On the Issues

 In the community:

 Even when I’m working in Dover, I’m laser-focused on the 10th District.
 I rely on feedback from my constituents to be an effective representative for them in Leg Hall – and more than that, each of them deserves a strong advocate for constituent services, from help with state agencies to potholes on their streets.
-That’s why I formed the Multicultural Coalition, which helps connect different communities in our area with one another, and it’s why I host routine constituent coffees and seminars for groups like local neighborhood maintenance corporations.
+That’s why I formed the Multicultural Coalition, which helps connect different communities in our area with one another, and it’s why I host routine constituent coffees and seminars for groups like local neighborhood homeowner associations and maintenance corporations.

 Creating Jobs & Fighting for the Middle Class